“The only way to build authority is through content.”

-If you’re not comfortable on video, then email past clients the questions above and ask for their answers.
-If you can’t think of any clients who’d give you a testimonial, then call a friend and ask them to vouch for your character.
+Suppose you’re uncomfortable on video, email past clients the questions above and ask for their answers.
+Call a friend and ask them to vouch for your character if you can’t think of any clients who’d give you a testimonial.

-In time, and as your business grows, you’ll get better and better real estate testimonials which will improve your conversion rate even further.
+As your business grows, you’ll get better real estate testimonials, improving your conversion rate even further.
 But it’s a process.

-Testimonials can increase conversion rates if you use them correctly and there are very few instances where a testimonial would actually hurt your conversion rate.
+Testimonials can increase conversion rates if you use them correctly, and there are very few instances where a testimonial would hurt your conversion rate.